bitcoin/bitcoin/doc/zmq.md

 Where the 8-byte uints correspond to the mempool sequence number.

-`rawtx`: Notifies about all transactions, both when they are added to mempool or when a new block arrives.
+`rawtx`: Notifies about all transactions, both when they are added to mempool or when a block has been disconnected.
+In the latter case only the transactions that were not in the mempool already are notified.
 This means a transaction could be published multiple times.
-First, when it enters the mempool and then again in each block that includes it.
+First, when it enters the mempool and then again in a disconnected block that includes it.
 The messages are ZMQ multipart messages with three parts.
 The first part is the topic (`rawtx`), the second part is the serialized transaction, and the last part is a sequence number (representing the message count to detect lost messages).

     | rawtx | <serialized transaction> | <uint32 sequence number in Little Endian>

-`hashtx`: Notifies about all transactions, both when they are added to mempool or when a new block arrives.
+`hashtx`: Notifies about all transactions, both when they are added to mempool or when a block has been disconnected.
+In the latter case only the transactions that were not in the mempool already are notified.
 This means a transaction could be published multiple times.
-First, when it enters the mempool and then again in each block that includes it.
+First, when it enters the mempool and then again in a disconnected block that includes it.
 The messages are ZMQ multipart messages with three parts.
 The first part is the topic (`hashtx`), the second part is the 32-byte transaction hash, and the last part is a sequence number (representing the message count to detect lost messages).

     | hashtx | <32-byte transaction hash in Little Endian> | <uint32 sequence number in Little Endian>

 `rawblock`: Notifies when the chain tip is updated.
 Messages are ZMQ multipart messages with three parts.
 The first part is the topic (`rawblock`), the second part is the serialized block, and the last part is a sequence number (representing the message count to detect lost messages).